Pooja-Saskpolytech/Hotel_Dapp_Project/README.md

 Flow of execution

-1.GetTokenPrice
+1.View current token price
+Execute GetTokenPrice

-2. Buy Token
+2.Buy Token
-copy the output of previous step and  put in VALUE field Enter number of token you want to buy in buy method and click it.
+Copy the output of previous step and  put it in VALUE field Enter number of token you want to buy in buyTokens method and click it.

 3.Get Token Balance
-Click the button and confirm that token blance is updated
+Execute the getTokenBalance method and confirm that token blance is updated.

+4.See room availability
+Execute the function getRoomAvailability by entering checkin and checkout date to see the room availability.
+Dates should be eneterd in timestamp format.

-4. Book Room
+5.Book Room
-For booking room enter name ,checkin and check out date in epoch https://www.epochconverter.com/ use this for conversion
+For booking room enter name ,checkin and check out date. https://www.epochconverter.com/ use this for conversion Dates should be enterd in timestamp format.
+Select dates with atleast 24 hours difference.

-5.See bookings
+6.See bookings
 See the bookings of user buy clicking viewUserBookings

-6.Cancel Booking
+7.Cancel Booking
-To cancel booking you should have booking atleast for one night, Enter checkin date for canceling booking
+Enter checkin date for canceling booking

 ----------------------------------